Logo and Branding:

 And to develop a cohesive brand it’s important to understand the differences and how each supports the bigger brand picture.

 A logo at it’s most basic is simply an icon, written words or both that tell people your brand name and what your business does.

-In the grander scheme of things, a logo is a key part of a brand’s identity it helps build brand recognition and can convey elements of your brand’s personality and value.
+In the grander scheme of things, a logo is important it’s a key part of a brand’s identity it helps build brand recognition and can convey elements of your brand’s personality and value.

 However, a logo on its own is not your brand.

 Many people use logo and brand interchangeably but this is wrong.
-A logo is only one part of your brand identity.
+Your logo design is only one part of your brand identity.

 “A logo is a key part of your branding and brand identity but its not your brand”